hermanwh/howi-ml/README.md

-# howi-ml
+# howiml
 HoWi ML is a top-level machine learning package for prototyping and comparison between different scikit-learn, MLP, LSTM and GRU model architectures.
-It originates from a master thesis focusing on the use of Machine Learning regression models for the oil and gas domain.
+It originates from a master thesis focusing on the use of Machine Learning regression models for the oil and gas domain, found here: [https://github.com/hermanwh/master-thesis](https://github.com/hermanwh/master-thesis)

 The package is published on PyPi.
 To install, do the following:
 - Install Python 3.6